 Sometimes your pet will want to do nothing but hide themselves away from all the commotion during the fireworks, and making sure they have that space is vital.

 Whether it’s a spot under the table, behind the sofa or cuddled up on it, ensuring dogs and cats have that safe haven is a good idea.

 While loud noises are the big problem come Bonfire Night, increasingly the volume of familiar sounds might not be such a bad idea.

 Turning up the TV (not too loud mind) can help to muffle the bangs and pops of the fireworks outside.

 Perhaps the best way of keeping your animals calm is remaining calm yourself.
 Don’t make a big thing of all the changes to your routine as this can cause anxiety to your cat or dog.

 Vitally though, don’t get worked up by your pet getting worked up.
-Reward calm behavior, but don’t punish or tell your animal off if they are overly affected by the noise – gentle reassurance is the way to go.
+Reward calm behaviour, but don’t punish or tell your animal off if they are overly affected by the noise – gentle reassurance is the way to go.

 Having a trouble-free Bonfire Night might not be possible for all pet owners but follow these steps and the likelihood of your cat or dog being affected by the festivities will be greatly reduced.

 Looking for comprehensive insurance cover for your pet business?
 Whether your a dog walker, groomer or sitter, our cover gives you full protection.